BONUS: learn directory structure

 the terminal goes back to the command line

-• I use ls to list the contents of the folder
+• I use ls to show what is in the folder

 ls -a